PyChanyoung/PyChanyoung.github.io/_posts/2023-05-04-InvertBinaryTree.md

 #         self.right = right
 class Solution:
     def invertTree(self, root: Optional[TreeNode]) -> Optional[TreeNode]:
+        // if input is Null,
-        // Base Case = When reach the leaf node, just return. if root is None:
+        if root is None:
+            // just return.
-            return
+            return root

-        // Using current(pointer) to reference the root node, we avoid modifying the original tree's root node. current = root
+        // Assign root to `current` variable.
+If the value at the root is used, there is a risk of losing data in the middle of the computation. current = root

-        // Swap current's left node and right node. current.left, current.right = current.right, current.left
+        // Swap left and right
+        current.left, current.right = current.right, current.left

-        // Use recursion.
-Because node has many end points. self.invertTree(current.left)
+        // Left recursion
+        self.invertTree(current.left)

+        // Right recursion
         self.invertTree(current.right)

-        return root
+        // Return the value of the final transformed tree at the root. return root
 ```